brajeshwar/brajeshwar.github.io/books.md

 - Man's Search for Meaning by Viktor E. Frankl and Harold S. Kushner
 - The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living by Ryan Holiday and Stephen Hanselman
 - The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results by Gary Keller and Jay Papasan
-- The Third Door: The Wild Quest to Uncover How the World's Most Successful People Launched Their Careers by Alex Banayan
 - How to Stop Worrying and Start Living by Dale Carnegie
 - How We Got to Now: Six Innovations That Made the Modern World by Steven Johnson
 - Things Hidden Since the Foundation of the World by René Girard